Dr Mehdi Kashani Research Group

 "The aim of our research is to help the nation’s infrastructures become sustainable, and resilient to short-term and long-term stressors, and provide services that are more reliable, affordable, accessible and usable to the whole population"

 Welcome to the webpage for Mehdi Kashani's Research Group.
-I am a Lecturer (Assistant Professor) in Structural and Earthquake Engineering in Infrastructure Research Group within the Faculty of Engineering an the Environment at University of Southampton.
+I am Associate Professor in Structural and Earthquake Engineering in Infrastructure Research Group within the Faculty of Engineering an the Environment at University of Southampton.
 I am also a visiting/adjunct Lecturer in Earthquake Engineering within Earthquake and Geotechnical Research Group at University of Bristol.
 Here you can find detailed information about my research interests, my previous, and current ongoing research projects.

 Our work focuses on the development and use of advanced computational and experimental techniques for structural assessment and evaluation of civil infrastructures under extreme loading and environmental and man-made hazards.

-Dr Kashani joined the University of Southampton Faculty of Engineering and the Environment in January 2016.
+Dr Kashani joined the University of Southampton Faculty of Engineering and the Environment as Lecturer (Assistant Professor) in January 2017, and promoted to Associate Professor in March 2018.
 Prior to his current role he was a Lecturer at Bristol University Department of Civil Engineering from September 2013 to December 2016.
 He received his PhD from the University of Bristol in May 2014.
-Dr Kashani was a visiting scholar at the Department of Civil and Environmental Engineering of the University of Washington in Seattle under the collaborating with Prof Laura Lowes in 2013.
+Dr Kashani was a visiting scholar at the Department of Civil and Environmental Engineering of the University of Washington in Seattle collaborating with Prof Laura Lowes in 2013.
 He holds an MSc in Structural Engineering from the University of Surrey in 2006 where he completed a thesis in probabilistic modelling of chloride induced corrosion of reinforced concrete structures.
 He earned his BSc(Hons) in Construction Engineering from the Shahid Rajaee University in Tehran in 2005.

 Dr Kashani served the ICE Graduates and Students Committee in South Branch as a Vice-Chair in 2008.
 He was a committee member of the ICE Society for Earthquake and Civil Engineering Dynamics (SECED) from 2009 to 2011.
 He won the 2nd place for poster presentation at the IStructE Young Researchers' conference in 2010.
 He also won the first prize of the ICE Graduates and Students paper competition of the South branch in 2008.